Phillip Island Tour Highlights

 As the sun begins to set it is time to make your way to the Penguin Parade, the Little Penguins only come out of the water after the sun has gone down so that they can be sure to stay out of the way of any predators in the air above them.

 The Penguin Parade ask that no photography is taken from this point on, this is to protect the sensitive eyes of the Little Penguins and ensure they are not scared, Wildlife Tours fully supports this request and we believe you will enjoy getting to witness such an amazing natural spectacle without the distraction of getting the ‘perfect photo’ – allow yourself to be fully immersed in the experience!

 93% of all online reviews for Phillip Island Tours are 4 – 5 Stars

 “I had a wonderful day!
-Tour guide (Dan)was full of knowledge about all the animals i have seen.
-Besides that, he was really friendly and helpful the entire day.
+Tour guide (Dan) was full of knowledge about all the animals I have seen.
+Besides that, he was really friendly and helpful for the entire day.
 Travelled in a small group which was perfect to speak to one another.
 Long story short, perfect” – Patrik – Netherlands

 Submit your review

 I went to Phillip Island this July 2019 and that was a perfect day.
 If you love animals, here is the place.
 We visit the Maru Wildlife park with koalas, wallabies, parrots...
 Don't forget to bring warm clothes in winter for the Penguin Parade because it's getting chilly aha

 By the way, the Penguin Parade is something to see in your life, this is a cute moment

 Dan was a great guide, top tips on how to get the most out of each experience.
 Thoroughly kick started my holiday in the right fashion 🙂 penguins, wallaby and koalas galore